 Growing lettuce is the best way to have really fresh greens daily.

 It's as easy as pudding 'n pie.
-Prepare just one yard of garden thoroughly, plant the seeds, water, wait a month, and then enjoy for month after month.
+Prepare just one yard of garden thoroughly, plant the seeds, water, wait about five weeks, and then enjoy a few leaves every day for months.
 Really, what could be easier?
-Even in small window box, but like all vegetables they do like sun.
+Even in a small window box, but like all vegetables they do like sun.

 The butterhead is my favourite but we are experimenting with many different varieties and colours; each has its virtues and can be counted in your efforts to enjoy eight coloured foods per day; that means 35 percent less all cause of death, remember.